Lease vs Finance a Car, What Is Best For You?

 • You can enjoy the benefits of owning a car that you can hold onto until you decide to sell or trade.

 • You can drive as many kilometres as you want.
-But higher mileage will impact the value of the vehicle and may result in frequent repairs and maintenance.
+However, higher mileage will impact the vehicle’s value and may lead to more frequent repairs and maintenance.

 • You can make any updates or changes you want, but you’ll have to pay for any major repairs.

 • At the end of the loan, you will no longer have to make payments.
-If you pay off the loan early, you will be responsible for any additional payoff payments.
-When buying a new car, you can sell or exchange the one you currently have.
+If you pay off the loan early, you will be responsible for any additional fees or costs associated with the payoff.
+When buying a new car, you can either sell or trade in the one you currently have.

-• You will be paying the total cost of the vehicle, due to which it is necessary to have the financial means to pay off the loan.
+• You will be paying the total cost of the vehicle, so it is necessary to have the financial means to repay the loan.

 • You will pay for the cost, interest and other fees of the vehicle, regardless of the kilometres you travel.
 The monthly payments are higher than a car lease.